comunica/website/pages/docs/1_query/1_getting_started/3_update_app.md

   sources: [ store ],
 });

-// Wait for the update to complete await result.updateResult;

 // Prints '2' => the store is updated
 console.log(store.size);
 ```

-When you obtain the result of the `query` method,
-this means that your query has been initiated.
-In order to wait until the update operation has been completed,
-you need to `await` the `updateResult`.

 ## 3. Executing DELETE/INSERT WHERE queries